reframe-hpc/reframe/docs/dependencies.rst

   :align: center
   :alt: Arbitrary test cases dependencies

-These dependencies be achieved as follows:
+These dependencies can be achieved as follows:

 .. code:: python